SurDno/SRP-Lite/README.md

 ### General fixes:
 - Fixed the issue where loading a savegame would make the game copy offered but unassigned combat tasks to a Lua table intended only for assigned combat tasks, causing various bugs ranging from stuck faction wars to the robbery scheme ceasing to activate. - Decane
+- Fixed eight stash coordinates being unattainable from the following characters due to programming mistakes: Drifter (1), General Krylov (2), Hermit (1), Hound (1), Kolobok (1), Mitay (1), Semyon Lambee (1).
+Notably, Drifter now offers coordinates to a stash containing the third Cordon flash drive if the player saves him from dogs. - Decane